OWASP/owasp-mastg/weaknesses/MASVS-PRIVACY/MASWE-0112.md

 ## Overview

-Offer users control over their data refers to giving the user the option of managing, deleting, modifying and revoking consent to their data.
-Including re prompting for consent when requesting more data than initially specified.
+Offering users control over their data refers to giving the user the option of managing, deleting, modifying and revoking access to their data.
+Including obtaining additional consent when requesting more data than initially specified.

 The risk here is the user not having control of their data once collected.
-To mitigate this risk, users should be provided the option to request deletion of collected data, revoke consent and allow users to modify privacy settings with granularity.
+To mitigate this risk, users should have the option to request deletion of collected data and revoke consent.
+Additionally, users should be able to modify their privacy settings with granularity.

 ## Modes of Introduction